Alfresco/alfresco-ansible-deployment/docs/README.md

 Legend:

 * :white_check_mark: platform supported and tested on this playbook
-* :ballot_box_with_check: platform supported but not automatically tested on this playbook
 * :x: platform not supported by this playbook (despite officially supported by Alfresco)
 * `-` platform not officially supported by Alfresco